Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 [**The Speedrun Before Christmas**](#the-speedrun-before-christmas)

-This section will be dedicated to the achievement [The Speedrun Before Christmas](https://retroachievements.org/achievement/224866).
+This section will be dedicated to the achievement [The Speedrun Before Christmas](https://retroachievements.org/achievement/224866).\
+This is put last as it makes it easier to do if you've beaten the game first.

 # 3) Tips

 * **Combos** - Soul Spin (Full Rotation Left Stick, Square) is your best friend to get combos.
 Another suggestion to do more combos is to taunt an enemy (Directional Button) to make them more durable, especially if they're already damaged to make them replenish some health.
-* **Taunt** - Taunt (Directional Button) is primarily used to get exclamation points, and it can be used repeatedly on the same enemy, regardless if it's already enraged or not.
+* **Taunt** - Taunt (Directional Button) is primarily used to get exclamation points, and it can be used repeatedly on the same enemy, even if they are already in Oogie Mode, to rack up exclamation points.
+You need to wait for them to finish their "startled" animation first before you're able to taunt them again.
 * **Blue Souls** - Not only will they increase damage, but when using Soul Cycle (Triangle Charged), use a blue soul when you see the Soul Rubber becoming almost red to extended the move duration.
 This is very powerful when in enclosed areas full of normal size enemies.
+* **Pumpkin King Costume** - While it is a powerful costume, with Fire Bomb (Triangle) doing very high damage, the costume is often used for puzzles and exploration, and it is better to conserve the Red Souls to avoid annoyance.
 * **Dodge Extension** - Right after dodging (Circle), quickly change into any costume you have (L1 / R1) to have more invincibility.
 Normally, changing costume has you standing in place, but this gets cancelled out when done right after a dodge.
-* **Hidden Enemies** - Rather than attacking stuff in which they're hiding, change into Santa Jack (R1) and throw either a Re-Possession Present or Scared Stiff Present.
-Re-Possession will take them out of their enragement, as they'll always be enraged when hidden.
-Scared Stiff will stun them for a bit of time, especially effective against Halloween Ghosts.

 # 4) Walktrough